Signatures

 # Use goal to merge the the *.stxn files.

-Logic signatures authorize transactions associated with an Algorand Smart Contract.
+Logic signatures authorize transactions associated with an Algorand Smart Signature.
 Logic signatures are added to transactions to authorize spends from a Contract Account or from a Delegated Account.

 A full explanation of Logic Signatures can be found in the Algorand Smart Contract Usage Modes Guide.